UBC-MOAD/docs/python_packaging/pkg_structure.rst

 * Define the package version identifier in the :file:`__init__.py` file in the :ref:`PkgPackageCodeSubDirectory`.

-* Move the dev and docs environment description files in the :ref:`PkgEnvSubDirectory`.
+* Move the dev and docs environment description files in the :ref:`PkgEnvsSubDirectory`.

 The :ref:`PkgSetupCfgFile` was chosen over the `pyproject.toml file`_ because,
 as of :kbd:`pip-19.1` in the spring of 2019,